kevinolega/callcentertrainingtips/6wel/guidelines/faq-students.md

 We will be sending lessons 1 to 7 first.

-## Why haven't We Scheduled Phone Coaching?
+## Why Haven't We Scheduled Phone Coaching?

 The phone coaching session gets scheduled after you complete lesson 1 to lesson 7 of your current week.

 That's because, we will discuss your answers to the writing exercises and help fix your grammar and pronunciation.

-## I'm Having Difficulty With The Activities
+## I'm Having Difficulty With The Activities.
+What Do I Do?

 [READ: How to Complete Your 42 Writing Exercises](https://callcentertrainingtips.com/42tips/).

-## How Do I Send The Activities
+## How Do I Send The Activities?

 [READ: HOW TO ORGANIZE YOUR ANSWERS](https://callcentertrainingtips.com/organize6w).

-## The Activities Are Too Long
+## The Activities Are Too Long.

 Yes.

 The intention is to help you become comfortable communicting in English.

-## The Activities Are Too Difficult
+## The Activities Are Too Difficult.
+Should I Give Up?

 If the activities are too difficult, that's because this is your first time exercising your writing skills.